Hyperbolic Large Language Models: Introduction

-As such, learning high-quality feature representations in hyperbolic space has gained significant interest across various research fields, including graph machine learning, computer vision, and natural language processing.
-Notably, in the domain of geometric deep learning (GDL), most complex networks are scale-free, characterized by a power-law distribution of node degrees.
-Hence, prevalent graph neural network (GNN) architectures have been successfully generalized to their hyperbolic variants, including hyperbolic node embedding with shallow skipgram model~\cite{chamberlain2017neural}, hyperbolic GNNs~\cite{liu2019hyperbolic}, hyperbolic graph convolutional networks (GCNs)~\cite{chami2019hyperbolic}, and fully hyperbolic GNNs~\cite{wang2021fully}.
-Hyperbolic GNN variants provide a powerful framework for modeling node hierarchies and embedding large-scale graphs into hyperbolic spaces.
-These approaches, characterized by fewer parameters and enhanced generalization capabilities, have been increasingly applied to various graph representation learning tasks, achieving great performance improvements over traditional Euclidean embeddings.
-Key applications include knowledge graph completion~\cite{krioukov2010hyperbolic, kolyvakis2019hyperkg, chami2020low, wang2021knowledge, xiao2022complex}, and brain network embedding for detecting neurological degenerative diseases and predicting the age of the human brain~\cite{baker2024hyperbolic, ramirez2024fully}.
-Yang \textit{et al.}~\cite{yang2022hyperbolic} provide a comprehensive review of hyperbolic graph neural network methods and their applications across multiple domains.
+Learning high-quality representations in hyperbolic space has gained growing interest in graph machine learning, computer vision, and natural language processing.
+In geometric deep learning, many real-world networks are scale-free, motivating the development of hyperbolic extensions of traditional GNNs, such as hyperbolic skip-gram models~\cite{chamberlain2017neural}, hyperbolic GNNs~\cite{liu2019hyperbolic}, hyperbolic graph convolutional networks (GCNs)~\cite{chami2019hyperbolic}, and fully hyperbolic GNNs~\cite{wang2021fully}.
+These models effectively capture hierarchical structures and large-scale graph geometry with fewer parameters and stronger generalization, showing superior performance in tasks like knowledge graph completion~\cite{krioukov2010hyperbolic, kolyvakis2019hyperkg, chami2020low, wang2021knowledge, xiao2022complex}, and brain network embedding for disease detection and brain age prediction~\cite{baker2024hyperbolic, ramirez2024fully}.
+Previous works~\cite{yang2022hyperbolic, peng2021hyperbolic} provide a comprehensive review of hyperbolic deep neural networks or hyperbolic graph neural network methods and their applications across multiple domains.
 However, despite these advances in hyperbolic embeddings for specific domains, a comprehensive understanding of how hyperbolic geometry can be systematically integrated into large language models remains fragmented across the literature.